 Study plans help you organize your studies.

-Practical experience in the Bachelor's program
+Project groups in the Master's program

 A project group is a form of event that is not only a lot of fun, but also gives you a foretaste of your future profession.
 As participants, you will work on different task areas; you will learn to develop, document and present a project together.
 Here you will also learn important soft skills required by employers.
 At the end of the project group, a larger software product is created, which you can not only be proud of, but which can also be the basis for further thematic specialization in your studies, for example for the master thesis.